 Plant moms who are on the hunt for a new baby to add to their lineup should look no further than Grounded Plant & Floral Co.

-Temporarily nestled on East Washington Street at the old Angie’s List campus, this plant haven is set apart from other plant shops by its ability to do plant installations in either the home or office.
+Recently moved to their permanent location at the Stutz Building, this plant haven is set apart from other plant shops by its ability to do plant installations in either the home or office.
 The store also hosts the occasional workshop and event.
-Come December, Grounded Plant & Floral Co., which has been serving the Indianapolis area for five years now, will relocate to its permanent home in the Stutz building as part of its redevelopment plan.

 “Grounded hopes that all of our customers have an experience when they come into the shop,” said Amanda Griffith, owner of Grounded Plant & Floral Co.
 “Wandering through our urban jungle, creating some peace and inspiration.”